 This session will cover how our disrupted environment—which includes the effects of the pandemic, the need to address and advance social justice, as well as the broader impact of public perception of higher education—has negatively impacted senior higher education leaders and ways that leaders can address their own well-being and that of their teams.
 Speakers will also examine mental health from an Indigenous point of view, including the four domains of person, and address how terms like “mental health” and “equity-deserving groups”—while simple on the surface—are layered and complex.
 Moving beyond ticking boxes, participants will take away fresh perspectives and learn useful strategies to advance mental health initiatives for equity-deserving groups.

-Margaret Moss, Professor, Interim Associate Vice-President of Equity and Inclusion, The University of British Columbia
+Margaret Moss, Professor and Director, First Nations House of Learning, The University of British Columbia

 Margaret P. Moss, Hidatsa/Dakhóta is director of the First Nations House of Learning at The University of British Columbia and a professor in the Faculty of Applied Science in the School of Nursing.
 She is the only American Indian to hold both nursing & juris doctorates and has published an award winning, first-ever nursing textbook, American Indian Health and Nursing (2015), and a second text, Health Equity and Nursing (2020), both from Springer Publishing.
 She was elected to the American Academy of Nursing Board of Directors (2021) and was appointed by the National Academies of Sciences, Engineering, and Medicine (NASEM) to the Board on Population Health and Public Health Practice (2021).
 She is a committee member for a NASEM study—Review of Federal Policies that Contribute to Racial and Ethnic Health Inequities.
 Due to her work she was nominated to the inaugural Forbes “50 over 50 Impact List” (2021).